 This test only works if there is one metal ion present.
 If there are two or more metal ions in the sample, the colours will mix.
 This will make it more difficult to identify the ions.

-Also, be careful not to let the wire get too hot, as it will glow red, which can be mistaken for the flame colour.
+Also, ensure the wire doesn’t get too hot; otherwise, its red glow could be mistaken for the flame colour.
 It’s important to observe the colour of the flame as soon as it appears, before the wire has a chance to glow red.